Last Updated on September 12, 2021 by Michelle Moyer

 It was a nice sunny day and I was cozy warm in all my layers.
 When we arrived at our next destination, I took off my bulky winter coat and went inside Mother Nature’s masterpiece of art to view the beautiful ice caves in Iceland.

 The second cave was big and bright.
-Our whole tour party fit into the main lobby of this cave.
+Our whole ice-caving tour group fit into the main lobby of this cave.
 There were icicles formed on the inside ‘shelving’ and we saw dripping water everywhere.

 It was easy to break off a small icicle.
 Hubby snacked on 2,500 year old –that’s how long ago the Vatnajokull Glacier is believed to have formed– ice while we admired the cave interior.